Example: Physical Experiment¶

 as the first objective, and the power usage as the second objective.

 The evaluation program is written in Python and shown as below.

 More details of the imported

-motorExperiment package can be found
+motorExperiment package will be uploaded soon.

 # objective_func.py from motorExperiment import testObject def evaluate_objective(x): motorTime, motorPwm, stopTime, stopPwm = x a = testObject() angle = a.runTest(motorTime,motorPwm,stopTime,stopPwm) a.disconnect() return (angle - 90) ** 2, motorTime * motorPwm + stopTime * stopPwm